 - Arrowwood (C3): 20.40 oz | 578 g, 635 yds | 580 m, 5 skeins (you will use some of the 5th skein)

-What to I need to make a granny square blanket crochet?
+Supplies you need to make a granny square blanket

 - Yarn of your preference.
-I used Bulky Yarn (5).
+I used Bulky Yarn (5) Hue And Me.

 - A 6.50 mm (US K) hook for bulky yarn.